abhijitmjj/DNA-structure-prediction/README.md

   <img src="workflow_diagram.png" width="500" title="hover text">
 </p>

+# Data

+The **data** directory contains our curated dataset - `curated_data.csv`.
+We have also provided the dataset in pickle format inside the `./data/pkl` directory.
+Inside the **data** directory, we have provided "Experimental conditions.xls".
+It contains the different experimental conditions under which our curated set of sequences where obtained.

+# Utilities
 The **utils** directory has two modules "NestedCV" and "Evaluator".
 "NestedCV" contains two generator functions, which provide implementation of nested cross-validation.
 The gen_data implements the "outer loop" by doing k-fold Stratified cross-validation.
 It also provides the option for performing SMOTE+Tomek on the training data, which can be turned on by setting the parameter `RESAMPLING=True`.
 At each iteration it yields a dictionary of a pair of "train" and "test" samples.
 The "inner loop" is implemented by another generator function named "gen_data_for_tuningHP".
 It takes the "train" data from an iteration of the outer loop and splits it into "inner train data" and "validation" data.
 It then performs the inner stratified k-fold cross-validation for tuning hyperparameters of an algorithm.